pranavchat14/pranavchat.github.io/_posts/2024-06-29-dont-think-of-a-green-elephant.markdown

 - How would the negation data look like?
 - Do we go about labeling all the images not containing the balloons as not-balloons?
 - In the case of the instruction "Don't create a balloon," what should the model create?
 Should it create an empty space?
-Is it even a valid instruction?
+Is that even a valid instruction?
 - What is the good way to include negation data in the training?

 There is no good way.